NathanielHorne/casper_tutorials_devel_fresh_eyes/fresh_eyes_notes/getting_started_notes.md

 From there, I ran the installer by using `./[path_to_script]/casper_installer_7_9_25_jaxson.sh`

 I was asked to confirm my installation directories for certain dependencies like python or Xilinx.
-I didn't need to update any of the paths.
+I didnt need to update any of the paths.
-From what I've been told, this was because I was in a Conda environment.
+From what Ive been told, this was because I was in a Conda environment.

 Started following [Tutorial 1](https://casper-toolflow.readthedocs.io/projects/tutorials/en/latest/tutorials/rfsoc/tut_platform.html)